For an employer to qualify for accreditation, INZ must be satisfied that the employer meets the following requirements:

 Evidence to prove your business record and financial position may include but is not limited to:

-- Business reputation and history in the marketplace as a successful established business
+- Business reputation and history in the marketplace as a successfully established business

 - Annual reports